 These are aerodromes which have lovely airways Air Traffic Controllers managing the airspace around them.
 This is because these aerodromes are really busy with air traffic!

 Controlled aerodromes are surrounded with "controlled airspace" which extends much further than a 4km radius and goes right down to the ground.
+If operating within 4km of a controlled aerodrome the requirements outlined above (apart from #2) still apply.

 To fly within controlled airspace you must: